OS command injection

 1. ls Command

 The ls command lists files and directories within a specified location.
-If an application is vulnerable to command injection, an attacker can input ls to view system files that should not be accessible through the application.
+If an application is vulnerable to command injection, an attacker can use ls to view system files that should not be accessible through the application.

 2. Chaining Commands for Injection

-A common way attackers exploit command injection vulnerabilities is by chaining multiple commands using operators like &&, ;, or |.
+Attackers often exploit command injection by chaining multiple commands using operators like &&, ;, or |.

-&& cat /etc/passwd – If injected into a vulnerable input field, this command first executes the intended operation and then runs cat /etc/passwd, which displays system user information. ; rm -rf / – This could attempt to delete critical files, leading to system failure.
-Such attacks demonstrate how an improperly validated input field can be used to execute harmful commands.
+• Example: && cat /etc/passwd – If injected into a vulnerable input field, this command first executes the intended operation and then runs cat /etc/passwd, displaying system user information.